cmark89/ShuffleCore/ShuffleCore/readme.txt

 HOW TO USE THIS PROGRAM:
 ------------------------
-1. Open wordList.txt (found in the same folder) using Notepad.
+1. Create a .txt file using Notepad.
 2. Add all the words you wish to use.
 Separate each word with a comma (,).
 Example: man, dog, cat, car, etc.
-3. Save the changes to wordList.txt.
+3. Save the file in the Decks folder.
 4. Open ShuffleCore.
+5. From the dropdown menu, choose the name of the deck to load.
+The name is the same as the filename.

 Notes: